Continuing Education Activity

 - Summarize interprofessional team strategies for improving care coordination and communication to advance care for Jod-Basedow syndrome, should it occur and also highlight the roles of radiology, emergency medicine, endocrinology, and all other healthcare professionals involved in dealing with this potentially life-threatening condition.

 Jod-Basedow syndrome, also known as iodine-induced hyperthyroidism, is a rare cause of thyrotoxicosis typically seen after the administration of exogenous iodine.
-This syndrome is often associated with iodinated contrast media used in conjunction with computed tomography (CT) scans, angiography, and various other imaging studies.
+This syndrome is often associated with iodinated contrast media (ICM) used in conjunction with computed tomography (CT) scans, angiography, and various other imaging studies.

 Underlying thyroid conditions, such as Hashimoto thyroiditis, autoimmune thyroid disease, previous thyroid surgery, latent Graves disease, and nontoxic diffuse or nodular goiter, are predisposing factors for developing iodine-induced hyperthyroidism.
 Since iodine excretion occurs via the kidneys, chronic kidney disease and end-stage renal disease are also risk factors for iodine-induced hyperthyroidism.
 Moreover, it merits noting that the Jod-Basedow syndrome or iodine-induced hyperthyroidism is typically associated with the administration of ICM; however, it may be seen secondary to the use of other exogenous sources containing iodine such as iodinated antiseptic solutions and oral supplements.
 Thyrotoxicosis seen secondary to amiodarone is a recognized separate entity, and the underlying mechanism might be different.